jiachengxiong/ConfSeq/representation_learning/README.md

 Raw and processed datasets can be downloaded from [this link](https://1drv.ms/f/c/940c94b59e54c472/Ev9je1Q3Y2FMtL6tyvrDkgUBEMDUNuRlVFuydOPFM5mVNw?e=quBnOT).

 After downloading, extract the archive and place its contents inside the `data` folder.
-The expected folder structure is as follows:
+The expected folder structure of this directory is as follows:

 ```
 .